saminarp/fragments/README.md

 After making sure that the containers are running, you should run the script file `./scripts/local-aws-setup.sh` to create the necessary resources in localstack and dynamodb-local (S3 Bucket and DynamoDB table).
 Give permission to the script file by running `chmod +x ./scripts/local-aws-setup.sh` and then run the script file by running `./scripts/local-aws-setup.sh`.

+Note that this script uses the AWS CLI to create the resources in localstack and dynamodb-local.
+You can install the AWS CLI by following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 After running the script file, you can run the tests by running `npm run test:integration`:

 ```bash